 Remember that in 2019, 70% of American people were using social media networks.
-Your future clients are likely to be part of one of these networks.
+Your future clients are more than likely part of one of these networks.

 If you can create appropriate and targeted content for your future buyers, you have everything you need to create a viral campaign on social media.
-Create content regularly, and post it to ensure that your ambassadors and followers can share it.
-The objective is to improve brand awareness by regularly expose them - and their friends and followers - to your brand.
-When their followers are ready to contact a home builder, they’ll think of you.
+Create regular content, and post it to ensure that your ambassadors and followers can share it.
+The objective is to improve brand awareness by regularly exposing them – and their friends and followers – to your brand.
+When their followers are ready to contact a home builder, a remodeler or an interior designer, they’ll think of you.

 Note that not all content is suitable for social media!
-Think in advance about which social networks potential clients are connected to, and what types of content they expect to see.
-Then evaluate content that you can produce, and establish rules regarding the frequency of publication, tone, vocabulary, keywords, etc. You are now on the verge of establishing your marketing strategy on social media.
+Think in advance about which social networks potential clients are connected to, and what type of content they expect to see.
+Then decide on the content that you whish to produce, and establish rules regarding the frequency of publication, tone, vocabulary, keywords, etc. You are now on the verge of establishing your marketing strategy on social media.

 Social media networks are based on the Theory of Social Proofs.
 This is a theory which states that people generally look for guidance, especially when they’re faced with uncertainty or unknowns.
 If word of mouth can influence small purchases, it can be very powerful for large investments, such as the purchase of a house.